nemocrys/ismcg-examples/README.md

 **For Linux:** \
-The five initial steps remain the same, but the last Docker command is :
+The initial steps to create a working directory remain the same, but the last Docker command is :

 ```
 docker run -it --rm -v $PWD:/home/workdir -e LOCAL_UID=$(id -u $USER) -e LOCAL_GID=$(id -g $USER) nemocrys/opencgs:v1.0.1 bash